reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

       ![](./media/lab12img9.png)

-      The `FROM /messages/*` part of the message route will match any device-to-cloud message sent by a module through some or no output, or by a leaf device.
-Then, the `INTO $upstream` tells the route to send those messages to the Azure IoT Hub.

 1. At the bottom of the blade, click **Review + create**.

 1. Take a moment to review the deployment manifest.